2009 PDC World Darts Championship: Format and qualifiers

 There were two notable absentees from this year's tournament.
 Bob Anderson had resigned from the PDC in 2008 to take part in the BetFred League of Legends, thus ending a run of 25 consecutive appearances in a World Championship stretching back to 1984, while Alan Warriner-Little also did not participate, having made 20 consecutive appearances stretching back to 1989.
 This meant that Phil Taylor now had the longest unbroken run in World Championships, making his 20th consecutive appearance, while Dennis Priestley was the only other remaining player to have played in every WDC/PDC World Championship since the inaugural event in 1994.

 Prize money

 The 2009 World Championship featured a prize fund of £724,000.

 Draw

 The draw for the first round of the championship was made on 8 December on Sky Sports News by Sid Waddell and Eric Bristow.
 The preliminary round draw was made on the morning of that date.

 Preliminary round

-These matches were played over the course of the first six sessions of the championship, between 19–22 December.
-The winners enter the main draw, and played their first round matches over the course of 20–23 December.
+These matches were played over the course of the first six sessions of the championship, from 19 to 22 December.
+The winners entered the main draw, and played their first-round matches over the course of 20–23 December.
 The matches were the best of nine legs, and had to be won by two clear legs unless the score reaches 7–7 in which case the 15th leg would be decisive.

 The preliminary round draw were as follows: